Dronehub/socatlord/README.md

 You can also call `socatlord stop` to stop all socats.

 You can provide an optional argument of `-v` to see what commands are launched

+# Changelog

+## head

+* socat's will be silenced if the mode is not verbose

+## v1.0

+First formal release